Decision vs Hesitancy

-In his book, Murray goes on to famously describes what happened to him, with him and for him as a result of his commitment to the climb...
+In his book, Murray goes on to famously describe what happened to him, with him and for him as a result of his commitment to the climb...

 “Until one is committed, there’s hesitancy, the chance to pull back always ineffectiveness.
 There’s one elementary truth the ignorance of which kills countless plans and splendid dreams.
-The moment one definitely commits one’s self, then providence moves to.
+The moment one definitely commits oneself, then providence moves too.
 There issues, from that decision, all manner of unforeseen assistance, aid and support that one would have never dreamed would have come their way.
-I have learned great respect for one of Goethe's couplets:, ‘Whatever you can or dream you can, begin it because boldness has magic and power and genius in it.’”
+I have learned great respect for one of Goethe's couplet: ‘Whatever you can or dream you can, begin it, because boldness has magic and power and genius in it.’”